torchli/slate/source/includes/api/authentication/_authentication.md

 # Authentication

-To authenticate against Maryj API, you need an API access token.
+To authenticate against the Torchli API, you need an API access token.

-You can retrieve a token from one of your applications.
+You can retrieve a token from one of your applications in the dashboard.